Apple TV vs Google TV vs Roku vs Boxee vs…

 • The Logitech Revue’s Flash plugin is unreliable and keeps crashing; at this point, it’s not clear whether or how soon Google plans to fix this via a firmware update (see this post on Logitech’s user forum).

-• Lack of a deep-sleep mode or even a power switch means the Revue sucks approximately 11 Watts of power 24×7 — for shame!
+• The Logitech Revue lacks a deep-sleep mode or even a power switch means the Revue sucks approximately 11 Watts of power 24×7 — for shame!

-For lots more information about Google TV 2.0, refer to the tables of features and specs below and read our in-depth review.
+For lots more information about Google TV 2.0, refer to the tables of features and specs below and read our in-depth Google TV 2.0 review.
+And watch for our upcoming review of the Vizio Co-star Google TV box.

 (click image